AkeemNS88/Simple-calculator/README.md

 ## To Do

-- After =, getting resultant value to clear when next input is pressed (solved with code rewrite)
+- After =, getting resultant value to clear when next input is pressed (solved with code rewrite)..